 Aussies are famous for lazy slang.
 Want to have a barbecue?
 That's a "barbie".
 Want to meet in the afternoon?
 We'll meet you in the "arvo".

 The term "Old Mate" can mean lots of different things depending on the context:

 1 · A word to describe a good friend.
 Eg; "Old Mate and I are just going to grab a coffee."

 2 · A word to describe a perfect stranger, or someone’s name you don’t know.
 Eg; "Who's wallet is this?
 I don't know, maybe Old Mate over there dropped it."

 3 · A replacement term for a person's name.
 Eg; "Who are you going to the movies with?
 Ah, just Old Mate."

-Old Mates like June and Wally above might be all three.
-They might start as perfect strangers, but will soon be good friends.
+Old Mates might just end up being all three.
+They might start as perfect strangers, but soon become good friends.